Based on Janet Hunter, The Emergence of Modern Japan (Routledge, 1989)

 During the Tokugawa era there was no tradition of valuing knowledge for its own sake, and no conception of research as an ongoing effort to expand knowledge.
 Technical knowledge was valued for its practical applications, and the most prominent scientific fields were medicine (for health care) and astronomy (for calendar making).
 Mathematics was also valued, but seen as unconnected to other areas of study.
 Some disciplines, including chemistry, remained in a rudimentary state.

-The primary source of knowledge was books written in Chinese or Dutch.
+The primary source of scientific knowledge was books written in Chinese or Dutch.
 Translation was an important activity among scientists, and many scientists were recruited from the among the official translators in Nagasaki.
 Other scientists were medical doctors who had broadened the scope of their activities.